|

 city, just to get her back.
 The Odyssey is the story of King

-Odysseus of the island of Ithaki, and his journey home.
+Odysseus of the island of Ithaki, and his journey home from the war.
 For many

 years these stories were thought to have been myth but in 1870